 The Orlando area can get quite hot and muggy at different times throughout the year, making air conditioning repair in Orlando something that you should be relatively familiar with.
 One thing that makes air conditioners break down in environments where they are needed is too much strain being put on them at all times.
 This comes from people running air conditioners at full blast to keep their houses cool, when they could be doing other things within the house at self to put less strain on the air conditioner itself.
 Below are a few tips on how to keep the cool air inside the house and the hot air outside, thereby forcing you to use your air conditioner less and making air conditioning repair in Orlando something you don’t have to look into nearly as often.

 Cold air leaks out and hot air leaks in due to bad insulation in a home.
 So if your house is lacking in insulation, consider having more installed, particularly in rooms where you have a window unit or where vents from the central air system feed into the home.
 The cost of having Orlando AC repair experts come to your home will far exceed the cost of better insulating your home from the start.

 A tremendous amount of hot air comes in and cool air goes out of windows, as temperature is easily transferred through panes of glass.
 One way to slow this transfer is to slightly tint the windows in your home and also get blinds or shades over them, which will reflect the sun from coming in and keep the cool air from going out.
 Creating this temperature shift will help you to use your air conditioner less frequently and keep it from breaking down as often.

-Fans will help to keep air circulating during cooler times of the day, like at night, and put less strain on your air conditioner, so that it doesn’t have to run 24/7.
+Fans will help to keep air circulating during cooler times of the day, like at night, and put less strain on your air conditioner, so that it doesn’t have to run all the time.

 Of course, air conditioners could still break down at times even if you follow these tips, but it will be less often.
 If so, call the Orlando air conditioning repair experts at Del-Air.